WHAT IS A WRIST FRACTURE?

 A fracture may also occur to the scaphoid bone, a small bone in the thumb-side of the wrist.
 A fracture of the scaphoid is a common sports injury and is usually a result of a fall toward an outstretched arm.

 Treatment depends on the location of the break.
 Fractures at the end of the bone, close to the thumb, usually heal in a few weeks when placed in a cast.
-If the scaphoid is broken in the middle of the bone or closer to the forearm, healing can be more difficult and require a long-arm cast or surgery.
+If the scaphoid breaks in the middle of the bone or closer to the forearm, healing can be more difficult.
+It can also require a long-arm cast or surgery.

-When the scaphoid is broken at the waist or proximal pole, surgery may also be recommended.
-Screws and wires are used to stabilize the bone so it can heal properly.
-After surgery, the wrist may be put into a cast, however, even with surgery these fractures can be difficult to heal.
+When the scaphoid breaks at the waist or proximal pole, physicians may recommend surgery.
+Surgeons will use screws and wires to stabilize the bone so it can heal properly.
+After surgery, the wrist may be put into a cast.
+However, even with surgery these fractures can be difficult to heal.